TL;DR

 - Astonishing

-Try to use them in your landing page copy but use them sparingly for the best effect.
-Using too many complex words can have the opposite effect and put off your visitors.
+Use them in your copy, but sparingly.
+Too many complex words can have the opposite effect and put visitors off.

 16. Make Your Copy Readable

-You could have the most compelling landing page copy in the world, but if it isn’t readable, no one will spend time absorbing the information.
+You could write the most compelling copy in the world, but if it isn’t readable, no one will absorb it.

-This is because the way people consume information has changed.
-We tend to skim-read, only absorbing the details that matter.
+The way people consume information has changed.
+We skim-read, picking up only the details that matter.

 - Bullet points to break down steps and benefits

-- Short paragraphs with 2 – 3 sentences
+- Short paragraphs of two to three sentences

-- Images to break up text and illustrate your key points
+- Images to break up text and illustrate key points

-It’s also important to keep in mind that all your copy should naturally lead to a single goal: your CTA.
+Keep in mind that all your copy should lead naturally to a single goal: your CTA.

-To drive organic traffic to your landing page, you’ll need to optimize it for search engines, ensuring people looking for your product will find it easily in search engines like Google.
+Optimizing for search means people looking for your product can find it easily in engines like Google.
+Here are the practices to start with.

 17. Use Keywords Strategically

-Chances are, you already have a few ideas on the phrases people use when searching for your product or service.
+Chances are you already have ideas about the phrases people use to search for your product.
 These are your primary, secondary, and semantic keywords.

 Here’s a quick example of what we mean: